+DailyHaiku is a print and online literary publication that exists to promote and preserve the written art of haiku.
 DailyHaiku publishes the work of Canadian and international haiku poets, blending contemporary, experimental, and traditional styles to push the boundaries of English-language haiku.
-Through our special features section, we also aim to chronicle and explore the diverse and ever-changing landscape of contemporary haiku-related forms.
+Through our special features section and invited poet series, DailyHaiku also aims to chronicle and explore the diverse and ever-changing landscape of contemporary haiku-related forms.

 Editors: Nicole Pakan and Patrick M. Pilarski